 Holyrood is frequently quoted within the Scottish Parliament as a source of reliable information and political debate and according to Ipsos MORI is the most widely read publication amongst MSPs, with the magazine cited as being influential in their decision-making.

-Mandy Rhodes is Managing Director of Holyrood Communications.
-Mandy is also editor of the flagship title Holyrood magazine.
-Mandy graduated from Stirling University in the early 1980s with a joint Honours degree in Scottish History and Sociology.
+Mandy Rhodes is the managing director of Holyrood Communications and editor of the flagship title Holyrood magazine.
+Mandy graduated from Stirling University in the early 1980s with a joint honours degree in Scottish history and sociology.
 She trained on a local newspaper in Wester Hailes and completed her journalism training at Napier University.
-She has worked for nearly 30 years in journalism in Scotland in newsprint, television and radio broadcasting and was part of the launch team of Scotland on Sunday.
+She has worked for more than 30 years in journalism in Scotland in newsprint, television and radio broadcasting and was part of the launch team of Scotland on Sunday.
 She has won numerous awards over the years including PPA Magazine Editor of the Year, Feature Writer of the Year and Columnist of the Year.
 Mandy brings a wealth of media experience to Holyrood Communications and an unparalleled contacts book.
 Nicola Sturgeon, the First Minister of Scotland, has described her as “one of the best interviewers” in the business.

 Tel: 0131 285 1612

 Jenni trained a journalist in Brighton in 2011, where she was part of the team that set up local TV channel Latest TV.
 She covered arts and culture as well local news and politics for media including Latest TV, Brighton and Hove News and Culture24 before moving into communications for the adult social care department of a county council.
 She returned to Edinburgh in 2015 to work for Holyrood and focuses mainly on local government and justice, as well as providing regular analysis for the BBC and STV.